 If you ever reach a point where you feel you are no longer comfortable handling your own financial transactions, it may become necessary to execute a power of attorney.
 The person appointed as “attorney-in-fact” does not need to be a practicing attorney, but should be someone you trust to act in your best interest.
 A valid power of attorney document will allow your representative to do the following:

 - Sign documents for you.

 - Make changes to direct deposit, tax withholding, or your address.

 Talk with a lawyer if you are not sure how to prepare a power of attorney or if you need legal advice.

 These steps will help us assure your account is safe:

 - Complete a TRA power of attorney cover letter.

-- Submit the original power of attorney document or an original notarized copy of the power of attorney document.
+- Complete a Minnesota statutory short form power of attorney.
+Submit the original power of attorney document or an original notarized copy of the power of attorney document.
 Notarization indicates that the document has been verified.
 We will return this document to you after a copy is placed in your file.

 How Do I Revoke a Power of Attorney?